cvedovini/wp-linkedin/readme.txt

 = Version 1.8 =
 - Added a setting to let you choose on which post types your LinkedIn card will be inserted (before it was only inserted on posts).
+- Fallback mechanism to load language files in a smarter way.

 = Version 1.7 =
 - Added links for volunteer translators.